decorative image

 • A U.S. company submits an SBIR application with Dr. Ross as Principal Investigator.

-• Dr. Ross received a PhD in 2003 from an institution located in a country of concern and regularly visits family that still reside in the foreign country of concern.
+• Dr. Ross received a PhD in 2003 from an institution located in a foreign country of concern, is a citizen and former resident of the foreign country of concern, and regularly visits family that still resides in the foreign country of concern.

 • The foreign risk assessment confirmed that neither the company nor Dr. Ross have any current foreign affiliations.